-Abstract: Machine learning can significantly improve performance for decision-making under uncertainty in a wide range of domains.
+Abstract: Machine learning can significantly improve performance for decision-making under uncertainty across a wide range of domains.
 However, ensuring robustness guarantees requires well-calibrated uncertainty estimates, which can be difficult to achieve with neural networks.
-Moreover, in high-dimensional settings, there may be many valid uncertainty estimates, each with their own performance profile—_i.e._, not all uncertainty is equally valuable for downstream decision-making.
+Moreover, in high-dimensional settings, there may be many valid uncertainty estimates, each with its own performance profile—i.e., not all uncertainty is equally valuable for downstream decision-making.
 To address this problem, this paper develops an end-to-end framework to _learn_ uncertainty sets for conditional robust optimization in a way that is informed by the downstream decision-making loss, with robustness and calibration guarantees provided by conformal prediction.
 In addition, we propose to represent general convex uncertainty sets with partially input-convex neural networks, which are learned as part of our framework.
 Our approach consistently improves upon two-stage estimate-then-optimize baselines on concrete applications in energy storage arbitrage and portfolio optimization.

 Submission Length: Regular submission (no more than 12 pages of main content)